 The biggest event in town is the Rhododendron Festival, which traditionally takes place the third weekend in May.
-The Rhody Fest has been held annually for more than 100 years and is complete with a parade, run, car show and musical performances.
+The Rhody Fest has been held annually in Florence, OR for more than 100 years and features a parade, run, car show and musical performances.

 Other Florence, Oregon events are the Winter Music Festival, Oregon Dunes Triathlon, Wings and Wheels Classic Car and Airplane Show, 4th of July Fireworks, Rods ‘n Rhodies Classic Car Invitational and the Wine and Chowder Trail.